quantum-kite/kite/docs/documentation/calculation.md

     ```
     Alternatively, you can simply use the python script ('process_single_shot.py') in the `#!bash kite/tools/`-directory.

-Most target functions require the following parameters:
+All target functions require the following parameter:

 * `#!python num_moments`
-  : Defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][optimization].
+  : Defines the order of Chebyshev expansions and hence the effective energy resolution of the calculation; see [Documentation][optimization].

+Other common parameters are:

 * `#!python num_random`
   : Defines the number of random vectors used in the stochastic trace evaluation.
 * `#!python num_disorder`
-  : Defines the number of disorder realizations (and specifies the boundary twist angles if the `#!python "random"` boundary mode is chosen).
+  : Defines the number of disorder realizations (and automatically specifies the boundary twist angles if the `#!python "random"` boundary mode is chosen).

-Some parameters are more specific, such as:
+Some functions also require the following parameters:

 * `#!python direction`
   : Specifies the component of the linear (longitudinal: (`#!python 'xx'`, `#!python 'yy'`, `#!python 'zz'`), transversal: (`#!python 'xy'`, `#!python 'yx'`, `#!python 'xz'`, `#!python 'yz'`)) or the nonlinear conductivity tensor (e.g., `#!python 'xyx'` or `#!python 'xxz'`) to be calculated.